 Our customer service advisor will keep you constantly informed about the status of your baggage and you'll be notified as soon as it is received.
 Please only complete the form for baggage irregularities if one of our staff tells you to, and send it to the email address they give you.

-We will always investigate every lost item to try and find its owner.
-To claim a lost object in the Baggage Office or Baggage Center, the person claiming the item must present their identification and boarding pass.
-If you are not able to claim the item in person you must submit a signed authorization letter, with a copy of your document and of the document of the person authorized to claim the object.
+To return a lost object at the Office or Baggage Central, you must present an identification document and the boarding pass.
+Should you not be able to claim it personally, you may send a signed authorization letter, with a copy of your identification document and that of the person you are authorizing.